 - Acting for oil and gas companies in an LCIA arbitration with a regional government in the Middle East, successfully defending counterclaims worth several billion dollars

 - Acting for an oil and gas major in an SCC arbitration with a State in the CIS region concerning claims under a PSC

-Prior to joining Three Crowns, Katherine was a legal counsel at the Singapore International Arbitration Centre where she handled the administration of over 100 international commercial arbitrations, including emergency arbitrations.
-She further has three years of prior commercial litigation experience before the Belgian courts.
+Prior to joining Three Crowns, Katherine was a legal counsel at the Singapore International Arbitration Centre where she handled the administration of over 100 international arbitrations under the SIAC and UNCITRAL Rules.
+She originally trained as a lawyer at the Brussels Bar and has three years of prior commercial litigation experience before the Belgian courts.